CraicOverflow89/Krash/readme.md

 ### Issues

- - should allow any characters in comments (regardless of parser recognising pieces of code)
- - spaces in string literals are causing issues (whitespace)
  - loading script does not allow for absolute paths
  - references don't persist with `name = &data["name"]` since moving to experssions
  - need to configure callable arguments to work with byRef